BestTimesToVisit.com Logo

 culture

 Embrace the 'Pura Vida' lifestyle!
-This phrase means 'pure life' and is used as a greeting, a farewell, and an expression of everything good.
-Slow down, be patient, and enjoy the relaxed pace – rushing will only frustrate you.
-Learn a few basic Spanish phrases; locals appreciate the effort.
+This means 'pure life' and is used as a greeting, a farewell, and an expression of contentment.
+Don't be afraid to slow down, chat with locals, and enjoy the relaxed pace – it's part of the Costa Rican charm.

 safety